sammieele/sammieele/README.md

 ### Hey there! :cloud:
 My name is Sammie Le.
-I am a highschool senior at Walpole High.
+I am a high school senior at Walpole High.
 * :8ball: HTML / CSS / Adobe Photoshop / CAD / Arduino
 * :rice_ball: Currently looking to major in Biology/CS in college
 * :cloud: Ask me about digital media, boba or kpop